chrislovecnm/chrislovecnm.com/resume.md

 functionality outside of the Savvion container.

 Garden City Group – Assisted with the creation of a custom adapter for the integration of web services.
-Implemented various examples including a web application that hosted CXF web services.
+Implemented various examples, including a web application that hosted CXF web services.
 This application provides examples of how to integrate an external web application with Savvion BusinessManager via the BizLogic Client API.
 Using an external web application allows the creation